dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/3-Methods_and_Recursion/Deliverables/README.md

 ### Specifications

+This entire project is worth **six points**.
+You will earn one point for each of the following criteria.

-- Correct, well-formatted printouts of the game board
+- Formatted printout of the game board, using the format shown below.
-- Reading user input from the console
-- Checking for valid input and prompting the user to retry until a valid response is received
+- Reading user input from the console; use a `while` loop to retry until the user inputs a valid number.
+- Converting the user's input number into a position in the board and marking that position as `true` or `false`
+- Identifying the losing condition of three X's in a row.
-- Marking the board with X's
+- Identifying the losing condition of three X's in a column.
-- Identifying the losing condition in a row, column, or diagonal and printing an appropriate response
+- Identifying the losing condition of three X's in a diagonal.

-If your program plays correctly, you'll get full credit for the project.
+You must also include JavaDoc-style comments for each method.

+### Tips

+**Work in small phases**.
+Don't try to code the entire game in one step.
+Implement one small piece at a time, test it, and move on to the next piece only when things are working correctly.

-### Variables
+#### Variables

 The board is a 3x3 grid of `boolean` values.